seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 But using Gephi for my research projects, the question of developing features I needed was really nagging. if I just need, you know, a plugin to change the colors of my nodes - surely it can't be *that* hard to create?

-In the end, in 2011, I jumped in this strange world of Java, [buying a book for complete beginners](https://www.amazon.fr/Java-Beginners-Guide-Herbert-Schildt-dp-1260463559/dp/1260463559/) and learning how the thing works.
+[After some inquiries in 2010](https://forum-gephi.org/viewtopic.php?f=5&t=229&sid=e5005ceb2af5bf315d56e8a5cc303f12), in the end, in 2011, I jumped in this strange world of Java, [buying a book for complete beginners](https://www.amazon.fr/Java-Beginners-Guide-Herbert-Schildt-dp-1260463559/dp/1260463559/) and learning how the thing works.
 By the way besides a book, everything is free: the software to code ([NetBeans](https://netbeans.apache.org)), and the Java language itself.
 Not costly to try!

 I got hooked when I realized Java was a zillion time faster than Excel.
 With Excel, I was literally waiting for half an hour to apply operations on my rows, to end up freezing and crashing Excel.
 With Java that became a 10 seconds operation!